 Then reality hits.
 It was cute in the store, but in your massive great room, YOU CAN’T EVEN NOTICE IT!
 It doesn’t make a statement at all.
 So then you pile on a dozen more accessories trying to make the statement and it ends up a mess.

 The moral of the story here is this: it is better to buy one bigger, bolder piece for a specific spot in your room than to buy something cute and little and then search for where to put it.

 Best bet is to buy in pairs (two lamps, two candlesticks), triplets (three pillows, three frames, etc.) or make sure a single item is a statement all by itself.
 Consider the size of your room–if it is a “great room” the bigger the better for accessories.

 Go for fewer items, more repetition and bolder pieces.

 Look at the photo.
-It is a real life example.
-Do you see the accessory?
+It is a real life example from a client (the before picture).
+Do you see the accessories?
 The tiny bunnies?
 Right over there, on the table behind the sofa.
 Yeah, there they are.
 Go ahead and laugh.
 The client laughed too.
 That is why she called me.
 She knew she needed help.
 No more tiny bunnies!
 Tiny bunnies rarely solve decorating problems.